reb3cca/reb3cca.github.io/_posts/2017-01-24-why_did_you_decide_to_learn_software_development.markdown

 *Why did you decide to learn software development?*

-I have been squirming ever since I saw this required topic.
+I have been squirming inside since I saw this required topic.
 In person, I answer this differently depending on who asks it.
 The answer is not a lie; it’s just *a* truth:

 * To show my kids the importance of knowing how to code with whatever they pursue
 * Because I like a challenge